Definition Of Owner’s Equity

-Owner’s equity signifies the owner’s investment in the business minus the owner’s withdrawals from the business + the net income (or minus the net loss) after the business began.
+It depicts the owner’s investment in the trade minus the owner’s withdrawal from the trade + the net income since the business concern commenced.

 Owner’s equity is normally shown on the b/s (balance sheet) with 2 or 3 accounts.
 Namely :